priscapiccirilli/Met-Lit-Contrast/README.md

 ### Citation

-If you use the VOLIMET dataset, please cite the following publication:
+If you use our collected data and/or the extracted features, or if you mention our work, please cite the following publication:
 ```bibtex
 @misc{piccirilli2026floatingsuggestingideaslargescale,
       title={Floating or Suggesting Ideas?
 A Large-Scale Contrastive Analysis of Metaphorical and Literal Verb-Object Constructions},